-When we think of traditional Hawaiian costume, what generally comes to mind is clothing worn after European settlement of the islands.
-Many Hawaiians, anxious to preserve the strong history of their culture, have gone to painstaking efforts to re-create more exact costumes to be used in tribal festivals and other important rituals.
+When people think of traditional Hawaiian costumes, what generally comes to mind is clothing worn after European settlement of the islands.
+Many Hawaiians, anxious to preserve the strong history of their culture, have gone to painstaking efforts to re-create more exact costumes to be used in festivals and other important rituals.
 While some items are artisanal and difficult to purchase, some traditional Hawaiian items can be bought or even made to wear and enjoy.

 Traditional Costumes of the Hawaiian Culture

-The tropical climate of Hawaii has never been conducive to European dress.
+The tropical climate of Hawaii has never been conducive to more conservative European dress.
 Early Hawaiians covered themselves more in tattoos than garments.
-Tattoos were a way of designating one's position in society and one's abilities.
-As far as actual clothing was concerned, this was made of bark-cloth or grasses and kept to a minimum.
+Tattoos, or kakau, were a way of designating one's position in society and one's abilities.
+As far as actual Hawaiian clothing was concerned, this was made of bark-cloth or grasses and kept to a minimum.

 Such clothing could protect delicate skin while also keep the wearer comfortable in the heat and humidity.
-It also created no strain on the environment - every year, people just harvested what was needed to make new coverings.
+The kapa, a woven and pounded cloth made of bark, took trained artisans sometimes months of painstaking work to create one garment.
 Rituals were important, and with them were ritual clothing and makeup, usually made of clay.
 Men and women both used feathers in addition to tattoos to designate their position.
-Warriors especially used feathers to show their importance.
+Chiefs used feathers to show their importance.
 Capes and helmets were made of woven feathers, the more spectacular the better.

 The Hawaiian Lei